Updated: 7 minute read

 Novo Logo - Banking Alternatives

-If you’re looking for a basic bank account that comes with features friendly to business owners, consider Novo.
-Novo offers a free checking account that seeks to simplify your monthly accounting process.
-A built-in invoicing solution handles your accounts receivables, and you can keep data synced with your accounting platform thanks to Novo’s integrations.
-If you make a lot of cash withdrawals, Novo also offers an additional perk, as it refunds all your ATM fees.
+If you're looking for a basic bank account with owner-friendly features, consider Novo.
+Novo offers a checking account that simplifies your monthly accounting process.
+A built-in invoicing solution handles your accounts receivable, and you can keep data synced with your accounting platform thanks to Novo's integrations.
+Novo also refunds up to $7/month in third-party ATM fees.

-However, a Novo checking account may not be the best fit for all businesses.
-If you need to make a lot of cash deposits, for example, you’ll need to look for a solution other than Novo.
-The same goes if you’re planning to make a lot of international wire payments, as Novo doesn’t yet support this feature out-of-the-box.
-And while you get “reserve” accounts with Novo, they’re not full-fledged checking accounts but sub-accounts, and they come with limitations.
+However, a Novo account may not be the best fit for all businesses.
+If you need to make a lot of cash deposits, you'll need another solution—Novo doesn't support direct cash deposits, so you'd buy a money order and deposit it.
+And while you get "reserve" accounts with Novo, they're not full-fledged checking accounts but sub-accounts, and they come with limitations.

 Features:

-• Free business checking account with no minimum balance requirement
+• Business checking account with no monthly fee or minimum balance requirement

-• Works with other tools like Shopify, Stripe, QuickBooks Online, and Xero
+• Works with tools like Shopify, Stripe, QuickBooks Online, and Xero

 • Discounts and promotions at participating partners